r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

   };
 ```

-server.registerRoute checks for the given queue name and if such a queue does not exist in thegiven exchange creates that queue name.
+server.registerRoute checks for the given queue name, and if it does not exist in the exchange, it creates it.

-If a logger passed to r4bbitjs (such as winston etc.), it uses that logger.
-If no logger passed to it, r4bbitjs sets up a default logger (more about this topic in `advanced guides/logger` docs),
+r4bbitjs has its own default logger (more about this topic in `advanced guides/logger` docs), but you can replace it with a custom one (such as winston etc.) if you want to.

-To anonimize the logged data, set `isDataHidden` option to `true`.
-Example added below.
+To anonimize the logged data, set `isDataHidden` option to `true` (check out the example below).

 ![An example that displays anoymous logs](./assets/server-client/anonymous-log.png)